 Digital signage combined with live TV will transform the ways in which we watch television in a variety of settings.

 A frequently asked question related to digital signage is “Will I be able to stream live television on my digital screen?”.
 Well, now the answer is Yes!
-The highly coveted combination of digital signage and live TV solves a lot of problems and
+The highly coveted combination of digital signage and live TV solves a lot of problems and we are now able to display live TV alongside any promotions, advertising or informational media.

 The integrated software enables you to display news, sport, music or anything relevant to your customer base as easily as you would at home.
 This only widens the suitability of digital signage to include even more settings as well as deepening its necessity in already existing environments.